-However, if both win, that profit soars to a very tidy £81.88.
+However, if both win, that net win soars to a very tidy £81.88.
 The chief benefit of an each way accumulator is that it gives you the chance to win big with a nice insurance policy in reserve if your picks only manage to place.
 Most punters would feel that if they fancy a favourite at evens, or even 3/1, even if it does not win it should at least place.
-If one or even both horses fail to quite deliver the goods you will still make a small profit, whilst a win will yield a very nice payout.
+If one or even both horses fail to quite deliver the goods you will still make a small net win, whilst a win will yield a very nice payout.

 Favourites Can Lose

-Whilst this can be seen as the best thing about this type of wager, we feel we have to point out that you should never feel that a favourite has a right to a place, or that it is in any way guaranteed.
+Whilst this can be seen as the best thing about this type of wager, we feel we have to point out that you should never feel that a favourite has a right to a place, or that it is in any way set in stone.
 Every day at tracks around the world odds-on bankers, clear favourites who are heavily tipped and backed will fail to place.
-Even backing a horse each way is no guarantee and this bet is not a “system”.
+Even backing a horse each way is no assurance and this bet is not a “system”.

 However, it is certainly a fun option to have at your disposal and more often than not should provide a good balance between keeping your bets alive and still having the chance of the big win.
 Of course, if you want to be more ambitious there is no need to back horses that are available at short odds.

 Many use each way accas to back outsiders who they feel have a real chance of a place and just maybe snatch the win.
 For example, if you add just one more selection and opted for three picks at 6/1, 7/1 and 8/1, the each way part of your wager (assuming all three picks at least place), would return a very impressive £206.25.

 How Many Selections in Each Way Accumulator?